toddbranch/jasmine-tips/README.md

 ```
 describe('my test mixin', function() {
     beforeEach(function() {
+        // NOTE: I like to attach test objects / views like this
         this.mixedObject = _.extend({}, textMixin);
     });
 });
 ```

 Main idea: you can be creative.
 Any valid javascript will work in tests.
-Not many restrictions.
 Up to you to determine the code that best conveys purpose.

 ## Stubs (Spies)